 Even though Erso isn't as interesting as she could've been, background players for the Rebel Alliance and Galactic Empire have a chance to be the real stars.
 For the former, we have Diego Luna as Cassian Andor, Donnie Yen as Chirrut Îmwe, Riz Ahmed as Bodhi Rook and Alan Tudyk does a sensational job voicing the sassy droid K-2SO.
 Together, they create the humorous, heartfelt band of misfits and warriors needed to anchor us to the good side.
 For the latter, we have Ben Mendelsohn as Orson Krennic, the Director of Advanced Weapons Research who pretty much acted by himself against extras and a creepy CGI incarnation of Peter Cushing.
 If you're looking to rally for one of the two teams, these guys give the emotional pull the movie deserves.

-Rogue One isn't really the Star Wars adventure was I looking for.
+Rogue One isn't the Star Wars adventure I was looking for.
 As an essential part of the resistance, Erso doesn't compare to her counterparts as much as she could've.
-If it wasn't for the movie's climatic finale offering the exciting, tragic, and inspirational connection to A New Hope, a lot could've been lost with this prequel.
-Either from a direction or studio standpoint, Gareth Edwards didn't really break free from the other 'prequel-sequel-reboot' Disney's churning out.
+If it wasn't for the movie's climatic finale offering the exciting and tragic connection to A New Hope, a lot could've been lost with this prequel.
+Either from a direction or studio standpoint, Gareth Edwards didn't break free from the other 'prequel-sequel-reboot' mode Disney's churning out.
 As if Darth Vader had his hands around the production, this installment chokes on its aspirations.

 Have you seen Rogue One: A Star Wars Story?